 Sign #6: You are obsessed with how much you weigh

 There are so many numbers that arguably matter more than how much you weigh—your resting heart rate and your cholesterol level, to name a few.
-So if you have a sudden, paralyzing, hyper-focused viewpoint on those numbers by your toes, you may be developing what Brennan calls a dysfunctional relationship with the scale.
+So if you have a sudden, paralyzing, hyper-focused viewpoint on those numbers down by your toes, you may be developing a dysfunctional relationship with the scale.
 “Do you find that you are secretly weighing yourself more often than normal?
 Is your mood for the day dramatically changed by the number on the scale?
-This could be a silent sign of an eating disorder developing,” she explains.
-“Judging oneself by the number on the scale leads the brain to troubleshoot ways to change that number, such as modifying food intake or getting more exercise.
-It is troubling to see a number you don’t want to see day after day.”
-These are the pros and cons of stepping on the scale every day.
+This could be a silent sign of an eating disorder developing,” says Brennan.

-Sign #7: You’re starting to use laxatives to drop weight
+Sign #7: You use laxatives to drop weight

 Sign #8: You eat until you’re stuffed, and you can’t stop

 Just as someone who is struggling with anorexia-like symptoms cuts way back on what they eat, another person who battles overeating might not be able to stop.
-“Believe me, there is nothing wrong with comfort food, and all of us eat more than is comfortable from time to time,” Brennan says.
+“All of us eat more than is comfortable from time to time,” Brennan says.
 “However, if you find yourself repeating a pattern of planning on eating to the point of being stuffed or if you are experiencing a loss of control with eating, it could be a silent sign of the beginning of binge eating disorder.”
 You might turn to this habit during high-stress times, when you need to quell your worries and anxieties.
 “Foods, especially sugary, carbohydrate-rich sweets and snacks, can give one a rush of pleasure and sense of comfort and calm,” Brennan says.
-Many of us may have had well-meaning parents soothe us when we were children with sweets and sugar when we were fussy, so it sets a pattern that’s easy to fall back on later in life.
+According to a study published in 2019 in the Journal of Eating Disorders, treatments that target low self-esteem—a common trait among binge eaters—and emotional regulation skills are likely to help reduce binge-eating episodes.
 Brennan recommends experimenting with healthy self-care behaviors such as a warm bath or sauna, using a weighted blanket, cuddling with a favorite pet, or trying a restorative yoga practice such as yin yoga or yoga nidra.
-See how naturally calm people avoid toxic stress.
+(Check out these 7 ways naturally calm people handle stress.)